Podcast & Videos

 So I will.

-We’re living in an era where all sorts of corruption and nefarious behaviour is being revealed.
+We’re living in an era where all sorts of corruption and nefarious behaviour are being revealed.

 Then, armed with facts, women can take steps to avoid this genre altogether, or, find ways to protect themselves proactively, if they do choose to utilize it.